 Our leadership team knew that they’d have to work hard – and regularly – to connect team members that aren’t near each other.
 We lean on technology to help us do this, and go beyond standard virtual meetings.
 For example, we’ve made a tradition of holding happy hour sessions where we invite team members from a variety of locations to join an in-person gathering remotely.
-These types of events have sparked lively conversation and connection over shared experiences, and really boosted camaraderie – and growth.
+These types of events have sparked lively conversation and connection over shared experiences and really boosted camaraderie – and growth.

 We also bring together in-person and virtual teams when we train our staff, so multiple offices are always meeting and working alongside one another.
 Our executive team makes a point of using these gatherings to paint a high-level picture of the company plan and share important company matters with the whole team.
-This helps everyone get on the same page, and feel like they have the same level of information as their peers, no matter where they’re located.
+This helps everyone get on the same page, and feel like they have the same level of information as to their peers, no matter where they’re located.

 Some of our teams also have their own ways of acknowledging standout performers and encouraging hard work and peer-to-peer recognition.
 For example, our operational team has a session called “The Oscars in Operations.”
 This fun event brings the group together and publicly rewards top performers, even allowing them to give a speech through virtual video remote sessions to all employees around the globe.
-Seemingly small gestures like this have gone a long way in strengthening the bonds that our team members have with each other, and making everyone feel like a valued member of the company.
+Seemingly small gestures like this have gone a long way in strengthening the bonds that our team members have with each other and making everyone feel like a valued member of the company.

 Travel is a Two-Way Street

 As helpful as technology is in bringing us all together despite our physical distance, it’s still not a perfect replacement for face-to-face time.
 So we tackle this by making travel a priority on a couple of levels.
 First, our executive management team travels regularly to our other sites.
-They make sure to visit each site in-person at least twice a year, although oftentimes do so more often.
+They make sure to visit each site in person at least twice a year, although oftentimes do so more often.
 This helps them to stay connected to each site’s leaders and team members, learn about each location’s culture, disseminate company culture and meet any new hires they haven’t yet.

 Second, we periodically fly out members of our staff to our headquarters in Romania.
 This gives them a chance to see how everything is set up, get involved hands-on, soak in company values and learn about the culture in our headquarters.
 These trips have proven to be really valuable in keeping consistency and collaboration between all of our separate sites.